webplatform/docs-wpd/Editors_Guide/step_2_communicate_with_the_online_community/index.md

 ==Access the bug-tracking system==
 You can report and work on issues reported on our issue tracker at [http://project.webplatform.org project.webplatform.org].

-{{Note|Be sure to search for your issue before entering any new bugs.}}

-To file a bug, log into the project space [http://project.webplatform.org project.webplatform.org], choose from one of the projects listed, and select the related Report an Issue button.
 {{Notes_Section
 |Usage=
 |Notes=